Conflict

 Every Round character has a chance to act in Response to an event.

-• Use Gifts or Equipment that have a Response option
+Gifts and Tools: Use Boons, Gifts or Equipment that have a Response option.

 Cover